monim67/poetry-bumpversion/README.rst

     Bumping version from 0.5.0 to 0.5.1
     poetry-bumpversion: processed file: your_package/__init__.py

+If a file misses version update, check the console log — a ``skipped file`` warning will indicate whether the file was not found or the search pattern did not match.

 If dry-run output looks fine you can run version update command without dry-run flag to check if version in both ``pyproject.toml`` and ``your_package/__init__.py`` file has been updated.